WDI-SEA/react-development-course-materials/04-APIs and Heroku/05-displaying-the-weather-blog-project.md

 **Talking Points**:

 - Time to show off!
-You're going to display the weather on your About page.
+You're going to display the weather on your "Dinosaurs are awesome" blog (because reptiles are rather finnicky about the weather).

-- You will use the [OpenWeather API](http://openweathermap.org/current) to fetch the weather from a certain zip code and update the home page to reflect the current weather.
+- You will use the [OpenWeather API](http://openweathermap.org/current) to fetch the weather from a certain zip code and update the blog to display the current weather.

 - Here is the [documentation for the weather API](http://openweathermap.org/current).